sandraswiderek/movie_pipeline/README.md

 # Movie Pipeline

 This project builds a serverless data pipeline for movie box office analysis.
-It ingests movie revenue CSVs, enriches them with OMDb API metadata, models the data in BigQuery, and powers an interactive Power BI dashboard — all built on Google Cloud Platform ☁️.
+It ingests movie revenue CSVs and enriches them with OMDb API data.
+Then it models the data in BigQuery and powers an interactive Power BI dashboard.

 ### Technologies
 - 🗂️ Cloud Storage